TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-7zip has a parameter (-slt), with which we can see the type of encryption under which a compressed file is, so we apply it and we discover that the file is under "Zipcrypt Deflate" cipher:
+7zip has a parameter (-slt), with which we can see the type of encryption under which a compressed file is, so we apply it and we discover that the file is under "Zipcrypto Deflate" cipher:

 <br />